acturtle/cashflower/docs/model.rst

 In the above image we see that:

-* A - variable has different results for periods,
+* A - variable has different results between periods,
 * B - variable has the same result for all periods.

 |